reminia/reminia.github.io/README.md

 2. push the build directory to the master branch of yourname.github.io repo

 ### todo
-1. ~~css mobile adapt~~
-2. comment support
+1. comment support
-3. maybe pagination
-4. link to weixin posts
+2. link to weixin posts
-5. add github auth
+3. add github auth